reaudito/sociate-circle/docs/sociate-circle.md

 Moderation is **decentralized**, with moderators selected using the **seq-phragmen algorithm**.
 This ensures that content is reviewed fairly and in real time, preventing illegal or harmful material from spreading.

 ### Platform to Use
-The platform will use Tauri for mobile and desktop apps, and Subxt, Substrate, and Leptos for the front end.
+The platform will use Tauri for mobile and desktop apps, and Subxt, Substrate, and Leptos for the front end, Iroh for decentralized storage.

 ![Home page](home_page_mobile.png)